airbytehq/airbyte/airbyte-integrations/connectors/source-strava/README.md

 **If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/strava) to generate the necessary credentials.
 Then create a file `secrets/config.json` conforming to the `source_strava/spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
-See `integration_tests/sample_config.json` for a sample config file.
+See `integration_tests/invalid_config.json` for a sample config file with fake tokens.

 **If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source strava test creds` and place them into `secrets/config.json`.